- A lot of restaurants are in a slump because of the saturated market

 Restaurants can grow if they execute culture more intentionally.
 Define purpose, align it with brand promise, deliver a consistent brand experience, differentiate your brand and engage customers.

 As Gallup has found with many of our clients, the dollar value of better execution, from higher productivity to increased customer engagement, can be extraordinary.
 When all of this is done right, getting the right talent in your doors isn't something you have to worry about anymore.

 That's as true for a one-person operation as it is for a global dominator.
 Because when you come right down to it, it doesn't matter to a customer who owns the place.
 It only matters how the place feels.
 To thrive in this business, restaurant leaders need to follow The Golden Thread -- there are many, many aspects of a winning customer experience and The Golden Thread helps leaders strategize.

 But they'll find that the thread ends where it begins: culture.
 When leaders in this industry are clear on culture, decisions can be easier to make, opportunities are easier to seize and mistakes may be easier to avoid.
 When that winning culture is in place, growth is more achievable ... and for masters of culture execution, perhaps inevitable.

 Start building your strategy around The Golden Thread today:

 - Get human-centric advice for your guest-centric business.

-- Download our culture perspective paper and customer-centricity report to learn more.
+- Download our culture perspective paper and visit our customer centricity page to learn more.